nolanlawson/fuite/README.md

 This will check for leaks and print output to stdout.

-By default, `fuite` will assume that your site is a client-rendered webapp, and it will click on links to internal URLs and press the back button to see if it's leaking.
+By default, `fuite` will assume that your site is a client-rendered webapp, and it will search for internal links on the given page.
+Then for each link, it will:

+1. Click the link
+2. Press the browser Back button
+3. Repeat to see if the scenario is leaking

 For other scenarios, see [scenarios](#scenarios).

 # How it works